Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/01-about/page.md

 ### Developers and Contributors

 Cmgui is currently developed at the [ABI](http://www.abi.auckland.ac.nz/) by Richard Christie (Technical lead) along with Alan Wu and Hugh Sorby.
-Currnet and past developers and contributors include:
+Current and past developers and contributors include:

 - Dr Richard Christie
 - Alan Wu